ericwebsite/ericwebsite.github.io/Diary/index.md

 ![](images/Flowers.1.png)

 Then, we play in the gym.
 We played play-dough.
-During play-dough, we talk about the unthinkables.
+During play-dough, we talked about the unthinkable.

+    Mu unthinkable team:
+    Leader: Glassman
+    stratagy: Deep breath
+    Time: He is taking over the world
+    #2: Brain eater
+    Stratagy: stop playing
+    time: When momy wants me to stop
+    #3: Wasfunonce(was-fun-once)
+    Stratagy: stop it.
+    time:
+    #4:
+    Stragaty:
+    time:

 When we pack up, we got popsicles.

 ![](images/Michele.1.png)
 ![](images/Michele.3.png)
 ![](images/Michele.2.png)

 ##7/12/2019

 Today is Basketball day.
 I met Melinda.